ThiPhu210/IELTS_LEARNING_PLATFORM/README.md

 ## Overview

 IELTS Learning Platform follows the standard **Model-View-Controller (MVC)** pattern of Ruby on Rails 8, extended with Service Objects and Background Jobs for AI processing.
-The system is designed around three user roles — Admin, Teacher, Student — each with its own namespaced controller scope.
+The system is designed around two user roles — Admin, Student — each with its own namespaced controller scope.

 ---